Job Automation: Troubleshooting

 Send message: “The sender’s permissions don’t allow you to perform this action”

 What went wrong: A job with a Send Message automation couldn’t be automatically added to a pipeline or couldn’t be automoved to the next stage.
-This happened because the employee named as the sender in the chat template either (1) doesn’t have access rights to view all clients or (2) is not assigned to the account the message is for.
+This happened because the employee named as the sender in the message template either (1) doesn’t have access rights to view all clients or (2) is not assigned to the account the message is for.

 The fix: (1) Give the team member indicated as the sender in the email template access rights to view all clients (see how) or (2) change the name of the sender (see how).